Erin Keefe and Osmo Vänskä (photos by Lisa Marie Mazzucco and Eric Moore)

 Saturday, 11 am: The Metropolitan Opera: Mozart's The Marriage of Figaro.

 Sunday, 1 pm: SymphonyCast: Bach's Christmas Oratorio, performed by the Australian Chamber Orchestra and the Choir of London.

 Tuesday, 5 pm: Music with Minnesotans.

-Each Monday morning at 9:15, I join John Birge on Classical MPR to talk about stories we're featuring on our website.
-Here are the stories we'll be discussing today.
+Every Monday morning at 9:15, I join John Birge on Classical MPR to discuss stories we're featuring on our website.
+Here are the stories we'll be talking about today.

 This week Garrett Tiedemann interviewed French composer Laurent Girard, who practices a fusion of classical, ambient, pop, and what he calls "folktronica."
 That's pretty new — but of course all music was once new, and Cinda Yager grew up with parents who thought even Mahler wasn't "real" music.
 Cinda writes about how she learned to open her mind to the sounds of the 20th century.